Jeannine Vanier

-Vanier has served as the organist at several churches in Canada: St. Paul de la Croix (1952-1974) St. Bernardin de Sienne (1978), St. Léon de Westmount (1979-81), St. Casimir (1983-5), and St. André Apôtre (1989-94).
+Vanier served as the organist at several churches in Canada: St. Paul de la Croix (1952-1974) St. Bernardin de Sienne (1978), St. Léon de Westmount (1979-81), St. Casimir (1983-5), and St. André Apôtre (1989-94).
 She also taught music at the Nazareth Institute and the University of Montreal.
 Her manuscripts are archived at the Bibliothèque du Quebec.

-In retirement, Vanier copies scores and piano methods in Braille for the Canadian National Institute for the Blind.
-She says, "You have to try to help others so as not to worry too much about yourself.
+In retirement, Vanier copied scores and piano methods in Braille for the Canadian National Institute for the Blind.
+She said, "You have to try to help others so as not to worry too much about yourself.
 Every morning I say a prayer of gratitude.”

+Vanier died in Montreal on 7 March 2023, the age of 93.

 Vanier's music is published by Waterloo Music Company and Berandol Music Limited/BMI.
 Her compositions include: